oandrienko/fast-semantic-segmentation/docs/pspnet.md

 More detail is provided below regarding these two factors. **In summary, an effective (per-GPU) batch size of 8 or greater and a crop-size of 768 by 768 or greater was shown to be successful for training PSPNet.**

 #### Batch Size and Batch Normalization
 When training using SGD, a batch size hyperparameter must be specified and defines the number of examples that are used before updating your model weights.
 Each iteration, Batch Normalization layers estimate a mean and variance based on the given batch of examples.
 With a larger batch size, the per-batch mean and variance should theoretically be closer to the global population mean and variance.
 With low batch-sizes, the per-batch statistics can be skewed and cause problems during training.
 Therefore, the authors of PSPNet suggest using a batch size of 16.
 However, such a large batch size this is not possible when training on a single 12GB GPU due to the size overall size of PSPNet.

 Specifically in Tensorflow, this problem is also not solved even with multi-GPU distributed training.
 For example, consider splitting a total batch size of 16 across 2 GPUs.
 This will result in an effective per-GPU batch size of 8.
 Although the total batch size is 16, Batch Norm statistics for each copy of the model (assuming a data parallelism configuration) are still only calculated based on the effective batch size.
 The original PSPNet authors get around this issue by using a "Distributed Batch Normalization" Layer specific to Caffe and not currently available in Tensorflow.
 An [open issue](https://github.com/tensorflow/tensorflow/issues/7439) in the Tensorflow repository exists but it has still not been addressed by the Tensorflow authors.

 A solution to this issue is to somehow lower the amount of memory required to train with a decent batch size.
-This project used [https://github.com/openai/gradient-checkpointing](Gradient Checkpointing) project from OpenAI to solve this issue.
+This project used [Gradient Checkpointing project](https://github.com/openai/gradient-checkpointing ) from OpenAI to solve this issue.
 In particular, Gradient Checkpointing allows one to fit larger models on to a single GPU by sacrificing in total training time.
 In this project, the `train.py` script uses regular gradient decent updates and `train_mem_saving.py` script uses gradient checkpointing.
 Using a 12GB Titan Xp, a **max batch size of 8** has been found to be sufficient for training PSPNet.

 #### Image Cropping For Training
 Another important consideration during training is the image crop size.
 This image crop defines the resolution of images passed into the network for training.
 Cropping is done as a preprocessing step which is defined in the training configuration files.